Links

 What is the Validator Auction?

-The Validator slots are granted based on a rolling Auction, whereby the highest bidders that complete Keygen at the end of each Auction are selected as the Authority Set for the next Epoch.
-On Perseverance, this is 3 hours long, but will be longer in production.
+The Validator slots are granted based on the results of regular Auctions, whereby the highest bidders that complete Keygen at the end of each Auction are selected as the Authority Set for the next Epoch and a Rotation is conducted to handover Authority from one set to the next.
+On Perseverance, the time between each is usually 3 hours long but will be longer in production.

 Auctions begin halfway between the start and the expected end of an Epoch.
 During Auctions: